 ARM participants will attend a minimum of two life skills classes while in the program, and may attend more as appropriate or desired.
 USARA will provide a variety of courses designed specifically to help empower you in your recovery.
 These courses vary from employer message training, application and resumé writing, and how to interview as a returning citizen (ex-offender).
 Other supportive efforts and recovery management are more personally tailored and pertain to the needs of specific participating families.

-ARM may provide participants with limited financial assistance for qualified recovery services that are conducive with Recovery Plan goals set by the Peer and Recovery Coach.
-The primary purpose of monetary recovery support is to improve successful participation and engagement.
+ARM may provide participants with limited assistance in navigating financial resources within the community for qualified recovery services that are conducive with Recovery Plan goals set by the Peer and Recovery Coach.
+The primary purpose recovery support is to improve successful participation and engagement.

 Must be a Utah Resident with a history of drug and or alcohol addiction with verification of community or corrections based treatment services.